Mike MacKenzie (politician)

 Michael William Frederick MacKenzie (born 18 November 1958) is a Scottish politician.
 He is a former Scottish National Party (SNP) Member of the Scottish Parliament (MSP) for the Highlands and Islands region from 2011 to 2016.

 Early life

 Mackenzie was born on 18 November 1958 in Oban.
 He was educated at Allan Glen's School.

 Personal life

 MacKenzie and his family live on the small slate island of Easdale which is home to around 60 people.
-MacKenzie is married to Lynn, a teacher, and in 2012 the two became grandparents to their son Michael MacKenzie Junior's son Archie.
+MacKenzie is married to Lynn, a teacher, and they have a son.

 Political career

+At the 2010 general election, MacKenzie ran as the Scottish National Party (SNP) candidate in Argyll and Bute, finishing fourth with 8,563 votes (18.9%).

-Mike MacKenzie was elected on behalf of the Scottish National Party as a Member of the Scottish Parliamentfor Highlands and Islands in May 2011.
+At the 2011 Scottish Parliament election, MacKenzie was the third-placed candidate on the party list for the Highlands and Islands region, and was elected.

-He was unsuccessful in being re-elected during the 2016 Scottish Parliament election.
+MacKenzie sought re-election on the list at the 2016 Scottish Parliament election, but failed to retain his seat.

+At the 2021 Scottish Parliament election, MacKenzie was placed sixth on the party list, and was not elected.

-In June 2021 he defected from the SNP to the Alba Party.
+In June 2021, a month after the election, he defected from the SNP to the Alba Party.